-A Pharmacy degree is perfect for students interested in chemistry and how medicine assists patients with their condition.
+A Pharmacy degree in the UK is ideal for students interested in chemistry and how medicine assists patients with their condition.
 Whether working at a local drug store to dispense medication from a General Practitioner, or working in a vast and complex hospital to ensure doctors, nurses and patients receive the correct advice and assistance, a career in pharmacy is ideal for those interested in health, disease and science.

 SI-UK can help you apply to study Pharmacy in the UK.
-Arrange your free consultation online or at our offices in London or Manchester today.
+Arrange your free consultation online or at our London office today.

 There are three main roles that a Pharmacy graduate can move into.